 See MPEP §§ 903.07 and 905 through 907 for notations to be applied on the Issue Classification sheet.
 The Office Action Correspondence System (OACS) automatically populates the Issue Classification sheet with the Cooperative Patent Classification symbols applied to a family of documents (continuations, divisionals, and/or foreign documents in the family).
 These symbols are based on the inventive concepts in the disclosure, rather than solely based on the claimed subject matter.
 As such, it is possible that an issue classification will include classification group/subgroup symbols that were not searched by the examiner.

 In all reissue applications, the number of the original patent which is being reissued should be placed in the box provided therefor below the box for the applicant’s name.

-All references which have been cited by the examiner during the prosecution, including those appearing in Board of Patent Appeals and Interferences decisions or listed in the reissue oath, must be listed on either a form PTO-892 or on an Information Disclosure Statement (PTO/SB/08 ) and initialed.
+All references which have been cited by the examiner during the prosecution, including those appearing in Patent Trial and Appeal Board decisions or listed in the reissue oath, must be listed on either a form PTO-892 or on an Information Disclosure Statement (PTO/SB/08 ) and initialed.
 All such reference citations will be printed in the patent.
 References listed by a patent examiner on a “Notice of References Cited,” form PTO-892, will be indicated with an asterisk in the “References Cited” section of the front page of a patent document.
 An example of how the “References Cited” section of the patent will appear is as follows: